 The cold shipping is to maintain a consistent flavor with cool temperatures for as long as possible… The keep refrigerated requirement is to keep the flavor and texture consistent, and to prevent contamination once you open the jar and start putting utensils in it.

 Online orders are shipped via USPS.
 All online orders should be received within 3-5 business days of receiving your tracking number.
 Our fermented vegetable products are maintained under refrigerated conditions before shipment and during shipment.
 The recipient is required to refrigerate upon receipt of the package.

-Currently, as of November 2017 Cultured Guru in its entirety is run by only two people (Scotty and Kaitlynn, the owners).
-If you have any questions, comments, concerns or just want to chat fermentation, please send an email to email@example.com.
+Currently, as of 2019 Cultured Guru in its entirety is run by only two people (Jon and Kaitlynn, the owners).
+If you have any questions, comments, concerns or just want to chat fermentation, please send an email to firstname.lastname@example.org.
 We are usually unavailable via phone.
 You can also Facebook message us, or Instagram message us.
 We will get back to you within a day or two!

-Currently the only materials used by our business that are not recyclable or biodegradable are 1. the insulated shipping wrap and 2. the cold packs that our fermented foods are shipped with.
-There are multiple ways to reuse the cold packs and insulated bubble wrap that our products are shipped with.
-If you would like to ship packing materials back to us in a large recyclable envelope, we do accept and reuse them.
+Currently the only materials used by our business that are not recyclable or biodegradable are the cold packs that our fermented foods are shipped with.
+There are multiple ways to reuse the cold packs that our products are shipped with.
+If you would like to ship any packing materials or empty jars back to us, we do accept and reuse them.
 You can ship back to us at:

 7350 Jefferson Hwy